 Be Aware of Daily Tasks

 Caring for someone with Parkinson’s can be challenging.
 You should become aware of their daily tasks, such as showering, dressing, eating, etc., and their medications.
 They will likely need assistance with these tasks, which is why you should spend as much time as possible with them.
 This will help you become aware of what works best for them, and help you understand what may work better in the future.
+Full-time care can be overwhelming for everyone involved.
+Hiring someone to help alleviate some of this stress is always a good idea.
+An in-home caregiver will also be used to writing progress notes that can become useful to refer to, to keep tabs on your loved ones’ condition.

 It is important to manage your own stress while caring for someone with Parkinson’s.
 You should take time out for yourself to relax and de-stress.
 You should try to work with other family members to take turns sitting with your loved one.
 This will allow you time to recharge yourself and give you a break from the disease.
 You should also be aware of your loved one’s stress level.
 If they seem stressed or anxious, try to quiet things down and spend some quiet time with them so they can relax and calm down.